 School-wide Service Days take place once per trimester.
 During Service Days, the whole school completes acts of service.
 Each class is asked to complete a specific service project based on the yearly school theme that contributes to those in need in some way, and students are encouraged to think about why they are performing that particular service activity.
 Jr. High service is completed on or off campus in the morning before Mass.
 Each class, spends time reflecting on what they experienced and how they acted as Jesus would have.
 Ultimately, the goal is for the whole school to be involved in service.
 By integrating faith, knowledge, values, and community, our students learn to think critically, discover a love of learning, live the Gospel message, and reach out to others through service.

 Jr. High Student Service Projects

-Past projects for junior high students have included: volunteering for the Parish Giving Tree, SLS Bible Camp counselors, Habitat for Humanity, Toys for Tots, Corinthian House, volunteer coaching, convalescent homes, Sacred Heart Community, Our Lady of Fatima, classroom help for specific projects, library volunteers, EDGE participation at SLS, Project Linus, environmental volunteers, altar serving, and parish choir.
+Past projects for junior high students have included: volunteering for the Parish Giving Tree, SLS Bible Camp counselors, Habitat for Humanity, Toys for Tots, Corinthian House, volunteer coaching, convalescent homes, Sacred Heart Community, classroom help for specific projects, library volunteers, EDGE participation at SLS, Project Linus, environmental volunteers, altar serving, and parish choir.